poornesh-chenna/c2c-loan-platform/README.md

 ### `git clone https://github.com/poornesh-chenna/c2c-loan-platform.git`

-In the project directory, we have frontend-react and backend-node directory which are specific to frontend and backend application:
+In the project directory, we have frontend-react and backend-node directory which are specific to frontend and backend applications respectively:

 ### To run frontend :